Trivia Contest –

 22. What Nobel Prize winner killed himself in 1961?

-23. In 1963, things cost a lot less.
-Tell us the price of these items:
+23. In 1963, things cost a lot less - what was the price of these items:

 24. However, some things cost more.
 Today the average price of this household item is $275, but in 1963, it cost a whopping $400.
 What was the item?